2024–25 Washington Huskies women's basketball team

 The 2024–25 Washington Huskies women's basketball team represented the University of Washington during the 2024–25 NCAA Division I women's basketball season.
-The Huskies, led by fourth year head coach Tina Langley, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington and first year as members of the Big Ten Conference.
+The Huskies, led by fourth-year head coach Tina Langley, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington, in their first year as members of the Big Ten Conference.

 Previous season

 The Huskies finished the 2023–24 season 16–15, 6–12 in Pac-12 play to finish in tenth place.
 As the No. 10 seed in the Pac-12 tournament, they lost in the first round to Arizona.
-They were invited to the WBIT but lost in the first round to Georgetown.
+They were invited to the WBIT, but lost in the first round to Georgetown.

 This was also the last season that Washington played in the Pac-12 Conference before moving to the Big Ten Conference on August 1, 2024.